monzee/shiv/README.md

 2. Define the components.
 Since fragments are shorter-lived than view models, all injected fragments must be bound in a subcomponent of wherever the view models are bound.
-This ensures that you can't inject view-related objects into a view model's constructor and cause a memory leak.
+This is so that you can't inject view-related objects into a view model's constructor and cause a memory leak.

    Install the generated `shiv.SharedViewModelProviders` module to the view model component.
 In the factory or builder interface of the component, add a